Wintellect/MSLearn/Automate Office 365 Tasks with Python/includes/5-manage-pdfs-with-pypdf4.md

                 print(f"{pdf_filename} has {reader.numPages} pages.")
 	```

 	This code uses Python's [`glob`](https://docs.python.org/3/library/glob.html) module to enumerate files and folders.
-It opens each PDF that it finds and uses the `numPages` property to get a page count.
+It opens each PDF that it finds and uses the `numPages` attribute to get a page count.

 1. Now find a folder on your hard disk that holds several PDFs (they don't have to be in the folder itself; they can be in subfolders, too) and execute the following command, replacing PATH with the path to the folder: